oshashera/Academia-Vault-M2-/📚🎓 Thèse/Articles Zotero import 📰/To refact ❌/murphyContextConnectivityPlant2004.md

  “For example, the existence of long-lived life cycle stages (seeds, vegetative ramets) means that local populations may persist for a long time even though a patch has become unsuitable”

- “In animalpollinated plants, reproductive success may be negatively related to the distance between flowering patches”
+ “In animal pollinated plants, reproductive success may be negatively related to the distance between flowering patches”

  “Furthermore, even when pollinators successfully travel long distances between patches, the quality of the pollen transferred may decline.
 For example, generalist pollinators may visit a variety of species when travelling longer distances, and heterospecific pollen may clog stigmas and lower reproductive success”